F&W Free Preview All You Coastal Living Cooking Light Food and Wine tab Health myRecipes Southern Living Sunset

 Veal Chops Milanese with Sage

+These Veal Chops Milanese closely resemble the original Milanese, with the sage in the breadcrumbs serving as an extra touch.
 To get half-inch veal chops, the butcher will have to cut two chops per rib rather than just cutting between ribs.
 Half of the chops will have a rib bone and half won't.
-Ask the butcher to pound the chops for you to an eighth of an inch thick, or do the flattening at home with a meat pounder or the bottom of a heavy frying pan.
+Ask the butcher to pound the chops for you to an eighth of an inch thick, or do the flattening at home with a meat mallet or the bottom of a heavy frying pan.

 Ingredients